-NEXT and The Hartford both earned top MoneyGeek scores of 4.58 out of 5 for the best workers' comp insurance for small businesses, but NEXT has a lower monthly rate of $69.
-That's $5 below the industry average of $74.
-We also found that Simply Business and Coverdash are strong alternatives for workers' compensation coverage.
+NEXT and The Hartford both earned top MoneyGeek scores of 4.58 out of 5 for small business workers' comp insurance.
+NEXT offers lower monthly rates at $69, $5 below the industry average of $74.
+Simply Business and Coverdash provide strong alternative coverage options.

 Best Workers’ Comp Insurance for Small Business